genderkit/genderkit/_resources/wait-times.md

 layout: misc
 title: UK service wait times
 description: List of waits for UK gender services
-attention-title: Updated Jun 2022
+attention-title: Updated Aug 2022
-attention-text: This is the most recent information we have been provided with by each organisation as of 2022-06-12.
+attention-text: This is the most recent information we have been provided with by each organisation as of 2022-08-01.
 ---

 ### Important notes